Bernardo Cueva

-Bernardo Cueva Martínez (born August 14, 1987) is a Mexican football manager and technical analyst who currently serves as a first team coach and set-piece coach at Chelsea.
-Born in Guadalajara, Jalisco, Cueva has built a reputation in Europe for his tactical acumen and analytical approach to the game, particularly in dead-ball situations.
+Bernardo Cueva Martínez (born August 14, 1987) is a Mexican professional football coach who is technical analyst at Premier League club Chelsea.
+He has built a reputation in Europe for his tactical acumen and analytical approach to the game, particularly in dead-ball situations.

-Growing up in Guadalajara, Jalisco, Cueva pursued studies in applied mathematics and strategic planning, setting the foundation for his career as a technical analyst.
-Cueva previously worked with C.D.
-Guadalajara from 2017 to 2020, where he won the 2018 CONCACAF Champions League and participated in the 2018 FIFA Club World Cup.
-He then was appointed in 2020 as a First Team Coach of English Championship side Brentford, achieving promotion to the English Premier League, then working with the Norway national football team as a Senior Men’s First Team Coach in 2021 simultaneously before leaving in 2022 to focus on Brentford.
-In the 2024, he left Brentford and was to appointed to English Premier League side Chelsea as a First Team Coach, where he won both the 2024-25 UEFA Europa Conference League and the 2025 FIFA Club World Cup his first season.
+Born in Guadalajara, Jalisco, Cueva pursued studies in applied mathematics and strategic planning, setting the foundation for his career as a technical analyst.
+Cueva previously worked with Mexican side Guadalajara from 2017 to 2020, where he won the 2018 CONCACAF Champions League.
+He then was appointed in 2020 as a first team coach of English Championship side Brentford, achieving promotion to the Premier League, then working with the Norway national team also as a first team coach in 2021 simultaneously before leaving in 2022 to focus solely on his role with Brentford.
+In 2024, he left Brentford and was appointed to fellow Premier League side Chelsea where he won both the 2024–25 UEFA Conference League and the 2025 FIFA Club World Cup in his first season.

 Early life

-Born in August 14, 1987, Cueva is originally from the Providencia neighborhood in Guadalajara, he spent his childhood on Milan Street and played football in the streets like any other child of his time.
+Born on August 14, 1987, Cueva is originally from the Providencia neighborhood in Guadalajara, he spent his childhood playing football in the streets like any other child of his time.

 From a young age, Cueva was passionate about football and often played with friends.
 His love for the game developed early, and though he didn't follow a traditional professional player path, he gravitated toward the analytical and tactical side of football.
 Before entering coaching, he pursued studies in applied mathematics and strategic planning, setting the foundation for his career as a technical analyst.

 Career

+Guadalajara

+In the 2017–18 season, Cueva was appointed as the Head of Sports Intelligence of Mexican side Guadalajara.
+He was part of Guadalajara when they won the 2018 CONCACAF Champions League.
+After three years with Guadalajara, he left during the 2019–20 season.

+Brentford and Norway national team

-In the 2017-18 season, Cueva was appointed as the Head of Sports Intelligence of Mexican side C.D.
-Guadalajara.
-He was part of C.D.
-Guadalajara when they won the 2018 CONCACAF Champions League and participated in the 2018 FIFA Club World Cup.
-After 3 years with C.D Guadalajara, He left in the 2019-20 season.
-Cueva was then appointed as a First Team coach and set-piece coach of English Championship team Brentford in the 2020-21 season.
-He was part of Brentford when they achieved promotion to the English Premier League.
-He became the first Mexican to ever be part of the coaching staff of an English Premier League team.
+Cueva was then appointed as a First Team coach and set-piece coach of English Championship team Brentford in the 2020–21 season.
+He was part of Brentford when they achieved promotion to the Premier League.
+He became the first Mexican to ever be part of the coaching staff of an Premier League team.

-Cueva was appointed Senior Men's First Team coach of the Norway national football team in the 2021-22 season.
-He only worked with them during the international breaks, so he was able to work for the Norway national football team and Brentford simultaneously.
-He later left the Norway national football team in early 2022 to focus his career with Brentford.
-After 4 years with Brentford, he caught the attention of English side Chelsea and left Brentford in the 2023-24 season.
+Cueva was appointed first team coach of the Norway national team in the 2021–22 season.
+He only worked with them during the international breaks, so he was able to work for Norway and Brentford simultaneously.
+He later left Norway in early 2022 to focus his career with Brentford.
+After four years with Brentford, he caught the attention of English side Chelsea and left Brentford during the 2023–24 season.